ember-learn/ember-blog/source/2019-12-21-how-to-make-a-geographic-map-in-ember.md

 {{/if}}
 ```

+When the `someCondition` is truthy, it shows the layer.
+When it's falsey, it triggers the teardown methods inside mapbox-gl so things don't fall out of sync.

 Much of ember-mapbox-gl is simply a _bindings_ layer.
 It provides a declarative templating API for invoking parts of the mapbox-gl API proper.
 So, it's hands-off.
-The price of customizability is having less of an opinion.
+But the price of customizability is having less of an opinion.
 As I mentioned earlier, that's where [Ember Leaflet](https://miguelcobain.github.io/ember-leaflet/) really shines, and I encourage you to look at that as well.

 ### Note on map data providers
 I'm a little disappointed by the dearth of free and open _vector_ map data providers.
 That said, if you find that you would like to host your own map tile provider, check out [OpenMapTiles](https://openmaptiles.org/).
 It's a free and open source server that hosts those tile URLs we were using at the beginning.
+My team uses it and have had no issues.

 Thanks for reading!
 If you have any questions, please hit me up on the Ember Discord channel.
 I'm more than happy to help!